Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Limitations and Future Work

 While this study establishes a first-principles, feasibility-aware framework for the memory-hierarchy paradigm shift enabled by Storage-Next, several simplifying assumptions and open research directions remain.

 \textbf{Device and cost modeling.} Our analysis uses normalized cost parameters and NAND timing values representative of mature 2025-era technologies.
 Although process variations and future scaling nodes may change absolute numbers, the relative trade-offs, particularly the IOPS-driven collapse of the break-even interval, remain robust.
 Future work could integrate process-scaling models, cost-learning curves, and the implications of die stacking or 3D integration to capture the economic trajectory of next-generation NAND and controllers more faithfully.
+Beyond capital cost, one can incorporate operational cost by extending DRAM ``rent'' to include power consumption and extending the per-I/O SSD cost to include dynamic energy per request.
+This yields a total-cost-of-ownership~(TCO) formulation that captures both CapEx and OpEx.

 \textbf{Endurance and write economics.} We model write amplification in both the analytic and simulation frameworks, but do not yet incorporate device endurance limits (e.g., retention, refresh policies) or lifetime-driven costs.
 Extending the framework with endurance-aware models, covering lifetime derating, refresh-induced bandwidth taxes, and energy per I/O, would elevate it to a deployment-grade, sustainability-aware provisioning tool.